Next.js logo

 Highlights / Recommended

-"The restaurant is frequently recommended for its yakitori and other small plates, characteristic of an izakaya experience."
+"The restaurant is frequently recommended for its yakitori and other small plates, offering an authentic izakaya experience."

 Customer Sentiment

-This comment highlights Oh Taisho as a favorite Japanese izakaya.
+This comment recommends Oh Taisho as a Japanese izakaya for dinner.

-Oh Taisho is recommended as one of NYC's original yakitori spots, noted for its Japanese skewers.
-It's mentioned that grilling is not done at the table.
+Yakitori Taisho is recommended as one of NYC's original yakitori spots, though it's noted that grilling is not done at the table.

 From post: Best Kitchen View Restaurants In Nyc